Alexander McCall Smith: Personal life

-He settled in Edinburgh, Scotland, in 1984.
-He and his wife Elizabeth, a physician, bought and renovated a large Victorian mansion in the Merchiston/Morningside area of the city.
-They lived there for almost 30 years, raising their two daughters.
+He settled in Edinburgh, Scotland, after studying there.
+He and his wife Elizabeth, a physician, bought and renovated a large Victorian mansion in the Merchiston area of the city.
+They have lived there since, raising their two daughters.
 Nearby lived the authors J. K. Rowling, Ian Rankin, and Kate Atkinson.

 An amateur bassoonist, he co-founded The Really Terrible Orchestra.
 He has helped to found Botswana's first centre for opera training, the Number 1 Ladies' Opera House, for whom he wrote the libretto of their first production, a version of Macbeth set among a troop of baboons in the Okavango Delta.

 In 2009 he received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Archbishop Desmond Tutu at an awards ceremony at St. George's Cathedral in Cape Town, South Africa.

 In 2012 he appeared in a documentary about the life and work of author W. Somerset Maugham, Revealing Mr. Maugham.

 In 2014 McCall Smith purchased the Cairns of Coll, a chain of uninhabited islets in the Hebrides.
 He said, "I intend to do absolutely nothing with them, and to ensure that, after I am gone, they are held in trust, unspoilt and uninhabited, for the nation.
 I want them kept in perpetuity as a sanctuary for wildlife – for birds and seals and all the other creatures to which they are home."

 During a visit to New Zealand in 2014 McCall Smith visited Rawene, where his grandfather, George McCall Smith, ran the hospital for 34 years and created the Hokianga area health service.